ewan-harney/hpc_blast2taxonomizr/README.md

 * Mandatory: (-P) The minimum percentage of identical postions (-P).
 Blast hits with low values are probably not accurate assignments.
 We suggest using a high value (97).
 Lower numbers (e.g. 95 or 90) might be required if many NAs appear in the summary file, but using a lower threshold will reduce the confidence in lower rank (e.g. species level) assignments.
 <br></br>
-* Optional: (-L) The minimum length of alignment (-L).
+* Optional: (-L) The minimum length of alignment (-L), as a percentage of the ASV length.
 We would expect accurate blast hits to align across most of the length of the ASV.
-We suggest using a value (in bp) equivalent to 70-80% of the expected ASV length.
-Thus if your ASVs are approximately 200 bp long, you may want to set -L to 150.
+We suggest using a value of around 70.
+Higher values may allow more accurate taxonomic assignment at the expense of more 'NA' assignments.
 <br></br>
 * Optional: (-G) Taxonomic assignment may be improved by removing certain blast hits (e.g. uncultured organisms which often lack taxonomic information).
 This filter will only work if blast was run with the files 'taxdb.btd' and 'taxdb.bti' present.
 Exclusion is carried out with the [grep -v](https://www.gnu.org/software/grep/manual/grep.html) command, so more complex search terms can be built if required e.g. `-G 'uncultured eukaryote\|environmental'` will exclude blast hits that feature either search term.
 <br></br>